 He never wore jeans, and apparently owned only two pairs of work pants and no more than three shirts.
 He wore the same scuffed and weathered loafers every day and never appeared freshly showered or right out of the bath.

 He was in my English class and it was hard for me to keep my eyes off him.
 He sat next to the wall and would often lean his large, narrow head against it while he pondered God knows what.
 He always had a pencil in his hand and another perched behind his left ear.

-He kept an old-styled zip-up, fake-leather notebook open on his desk, and when Ol' Lady Faught said something he deemed significant, he'd write it down, or write something, anyway.
+He kept an old-styled zip-up, fake-leather notebook open on his desk, and when Ol' Lady Faught (our teacher) said something he deemed significant, he'd write it down, or write something, anyway.

 Beatty conducted himself like a scholar.
 Quiet and respectful in class, he always appeared thoughtful and engaged and he carried a load of textbooks with him on his daily pilgrimage to and from Shanty Row.
-He resembled "the Studious Young Man" so much it was as if he were playing the role of one.
+He resembled "the Studious Young Man" as if he were playing the role of one.
 This is not the kind of company most high-school kids seek.

 So yes, he kept to himself, because all the other students kept away from him.

 One of the few things I ever heard him say was "No, ma'am," in a flat, bass voice, when Ol' Lady Faught asked him if he had done his homework or if he could answer a question.
 He hardly ever turned in anything.
 I once saw a quiz he had taken, and the paper seemed to have been wadded up before its use, his writing, in smudged pencil markings, tiny and illegible.

 He made all F's, with perhaps a mercy D tossed in occasionally from a generous teacher.
 His scholarly persona was pure theater, but why choose such an unappealing role?

 So, even though he was a muscular young man -- I'd guess 5'11, 180 pounds -- he was prime bullying material.